bufbuild/protobuf-es/docs/writing_plugins.md

 The `Schema` object contains the hierarchy of the grammar contained within a Protobuf file.
 The plugin framework uses its own interfaces that mostly correspond to the `DescriptorProto` objects representing the various elements of Protobuf (messages, enums, services, methods, etc.).
 Each of the framework interfaces is prefixed with `Desc`, i.e. `DescMessage`, `DescEnum`, `DescService`, `DescMethod`.

-The hierarchy starts with `DescFile`, which contains all the nested `Desc` types necessary to being generating code.
+The hierarchy starts with `DescFile`, which contains all the nested `Desc` types necessary to begin generating code.
 For example:

 ```ts
 for (const file of schema.files) {